Why It Matters

 • Water covers about 71% of the earth's surface.

-• 97% of the earth's water is found in the oceans (too salty for drinking, growing crops, and most industrial uses except cooling).
+• 97% of the earth's water is saline(too salty for drinking, growing crops, and most industrial uses except cooling).

 • 3% of the earth's water is fresh.

-• 2.5% of the earth's fresh water is unavailable: locked in glaciers, polar ice caps, atmosphere, and soil; highly polluted; or lies too far under the earth's surface to be extracted at an affordable cost.
+• 2.5% of the earth's fresh water is unavailable: glaciers, polar ice caps, atmosphere, and soil; highly polluted; or lies too far under the earth's surface to be extracted at an affordable cost.

 • 0.5% of the earth's water is available fresh water.